Scripture Reference: 1 Corinthians 13

 The church in Corinth had a lot of problems and Paul addresses those in these two letters he writes to them.
-All of their bickering and selfishness amongst each other could be solved if they practiced one thing—LOVE.
-In this chapter Paul gives very practical advice on what love is and how to practice it.
+All of their bickering and selfishness amongst each other could be solved if they practised one thing—LOVE.
+In this chapter, Paul gives very practical advice on what love is and how to practice it.

 Way to Introduce the Story:

 Before class cut out a large paper heart.
 “Children, I am going to pass this heart around to each one of you.
 You each have thirteen seconds to write or draw on the heart one thing that you love.”
 Repeat this activity for a few rounds and count to 13 each time.
 After there is a good selection of words on the heart then read some of them off to the class.
 “We can love food, our pets, friends, girlfriend, our parents, God . . .but are all of these kinds of love the same?
 Of course not.
 We do not love ice cream in the same way we love God!